emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-here-s-what-language-learners-should-know.md

 This all sounds well and good, but the problem is that a lot of foreign-language content online is geographically restricted.

-Using a VPN (Virtual Private Network) is an easy way to securely access foreign language content for input if you don't live in the "right" country.
-I really think a VPN is one of the few things you can pay for that can truly make a difference in learning a language via comprehensible input.
-Most textbooks aren't worth the paper they're printed on.
+Using a **VPN (Virtual Private Network)** is an easy way to securely access foreign language content for input if you don't live in the "right" country.

-[You can get 82% Surfshark VPN](https://get.surfshark.net/aff_c?offer_id=926&aff_id=15373&url_id=1288&source=blog-comprehensible-input) using my link.
+[You can get 81% Surfshark VPN](https://get.surfshark.net/aff_c?offer_id=926&aff_id=15373&url_id=1288&source=blog-comprehensible-input) using my link.
 Surfshark is my pick for language learners because it is made for streaming, supports multiple devices, stands out for its international focus — you can use it in 16 languages and there are servers in 100 countries, including multiple options in Africa and South America.

-Fellow German learner and Polygloss app founder Etiene Dalcol used Surfshark to watch Austrian and German content that wasn't available in her region:

 {{< tweet 1296760699339890688 >}}

+**I really think a VPN is one of the few things you can pay for that can truly make a difference in learning a language via comprehensible input.** If you ask me, most textbooks aren't worth the paper they're printed on.

-Note: Using a VPN to get around location restrictions can be against the terms of service of streaming sites.
+_Note: Using a VPN to get around location restrictions can be against the terms of service of streaming sites.
+I'm not encouraging you to break the rules!_

 ## The science of comprehensible input